Smilax rotundifolia: Fire ecology

 Smilax rotundifolia grows from rhizomes so it can resist fire by resprouting.
 Fires that open the canopies of dense forests encourage the growth of Smilax rotundifolia.

 In New Hampshire it was found that Smilax rotundifolia responds to fire with rapid vigorous vegetative growth in the spring and fall.
 This was found in a prescribed burn in a white pine forest with low intensity flames (20 inches (50 cm) flame heights).
 After two years the amount of Smilax rotundifolia was back to the original density.
 Using different frequencies and intensities of fire no difference was found.

 Habitat and distribution

 Smilax rotundifolia is found in the eastern half of the continental United States including Texas, South Dakota, and Oklahoma with the exception of Vermont.
 It ranges from Florida north into Northern Ontario.
 Smilax rotundifolia is native to the USA.

 Common greenbrier grows along roadsides, landscapes, clearings and woods.
 In clearings it often forms dense and impassable thickets.
 It can be found in almost all habitat types including wetlands.

 Wildlife

 The berries and leaves often persist into late winter.
 Smilax rotundifolia is a very important food plant in the winter while there are more limited food choices.
 Examples of wildlife that will eat the berries and leaves in the late winter and early spring are Northern Cardinals, white throated sparrows, white tailed deer, and rabbits.

 Conservation

-For most of states S. rotundifolia is categorized as Least Concern due to its relative abundance.
+In most states S. rotundifolia is categorized as Least Concern due to its relative abundance.